FlavScents AInsights Entry for Dimethyl Trisulfide (CAS: 3658-80-8)

 3. Natural Occurrence & Formation

-Dimethyl trisulfide occurs naturally in a variety of foods, including cooked vegetables like cabbage and onions, as well as in some cheeses and wines.
+Dimethyl trisulfide occurs naturally in various foods and plants, including cooked vegetables like cabbage and onions, as well as in some animal products.
 It is formed through the enzymatic degradation of sulfur-containing amino acids, such as methionine, during cooking or fermentation processes.
-This compound is often used to impart a "natural flavor" designation in food products due to its presence in natural food sources.
+This compound is relevant to the designation of "natural flavor" due to its presence in naturally occurring foodstuffs and its formation through natural biochemical pathways.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs